An anisotropic viscoplasticity model for shale based on layered microstructure homogenization: Validation

 \section{Validation}

 This section validates the proposed model using creep test data on samples from three gas shale formations, namely, Haynesville, Eagle Ford, and Barnett, which have been obtained by Sone and Zoback~\cite{Sone2013b,Sone2014a}.
-All the experiments were conducted as follows.
+Each loading stage of the experiments was conducted as follows.
 First, a cylindrical sample was subjected to an isotropic confining pressure, which was maintained for $\sim$3 hours.
-Subsequently, the sample was axially loaded by a differential pressure, which was applied incrementally for 60 seconds and then held constant for $\sim$3 hours.
+Subsequently, the sample was axially loaded by a differential stress, which was applied incrementally for 60 seconds and then held constant for $\sim$3 hours.
 During the axial loading stage, the sample first experienced instantaneous deformation in the first 60 seconds and then creep deformation for the remaining period.
-The values of the confining and differential pressures were varied by test, with complete information available in Sone~\cite{sone2012mechanical}.
+The values of the confining and differential stresses were varied by test, with complete information available in Sone~\cite{sone2012mechanical}.
 In what follows, we simulate these tests using the proposed model and algorithms described above.